In this era of global change, we need to reimagine the vegetation of cities as homes for future nature.

 A Beautiful Disturbance

 An abandoned lot, an artifact of the human-urban century, finds new life as a novel ecosystem.
 This citygarden is a cosmopolitan place for convening humans and nature.
 The abundance of vacant urban property in America is an opportunity to cultivate landscapes of ecological and human connections.
-Stay tuned for actual images from the show in March 2024!

 The 2024 Philadelphia Flower Show theme—United by Flowers—invites us to find common ground in the admiration and appreciation of the plant life around us.